TheArtificial/theartificial.nl/source/blog/2018/05-18-svganimation.html.md

 ## Getting started with animations

-The two first following concepts are essential to animate with CSS.
+Understanding referencing and keyframes concepts are essential to animate with CSS.
+Duration, iteration, easing and delay are also simple yet useful properties.
+Definitions are inspired from [MDN web docs](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Animations)

-1. Referencing the animation to an HTML or SVG element(s)
-2. Defining at what moment each action should be performed

 ### 1. Referencing